DavidBruchmann/automated-typo3-update/Documentation/source/features.rst

 Check for usage of *removed signals*.
 The signals are configured in same way as removed functions.
 For configuration options see :ref:`configuration-removedSignalConfigFiles`.

+Check for usage of *removed hooks*.
+The hooks are configured in same way as removed functions.
+For configuration options see :ref:`configuration-removedHookConfigFiles`.

 Check for usage of *removed TypoScript*.
 The TypoScript objects are configured in same way as removed functions.
 For configuration options see :ref:`configuration-removedTypoScriptConfigFiles`.
 This will check whether you are using already removed TypoScript parts, supported are: